Whole School Road Map - Art & Design

 In our nursery and reception classes we follow the EYFS statutory framework, which sets out the seven areas of learning including Expressive Arts and Design.
-Children also learn about their class artists of Lowry, Matisse, Kandinsky and Seurat.
+Children also learn about their class artists Matisse, Kandinsky and Seurat.

 Key Stage One and Two:

 In Key Stage One (Years 1 & 2) and Key Stage Two (Years 3-6), we follow the National Curriculum.

 In Key Stage One the children learn to:

 - To experiment with drawing, printing, painting, collage, textiles and 3D work and digital art to develop and share their ideas, experiences and imagination

 - To develop a wide range of art and design techniques through the use of colour, pattern, texture, line, shape, form and space

 - Learn about the work of a range of artists, craft makers and designers.

 The children also learn about their class artists that include: Joan Miro, Georgia O’Keefe, Claude Monet and Andy Goldsworthy.